omarsaade/omarsaade/README.md

 ## Welcome!

 Hi, my name is Omar.
 I’m a software developer.
-Currently working at Telepaty Holding.
-My current focus is to progress into a software engineer.
+I’m currently learning Reactnative

 I am constantly learning and staying up-to-date with the latest developments in the field, and I bring this expertise and drive to every project I work on.
 Whether working independently or as part of a team, I consistently strive to deliver the best possible outcome.